Amaguk2023/Pyspark_Weather_ETL/README.md

 ***Extras***
 - To verify that your scheduled job is working you can change the crontab to "* * * * *".
-- This ETL project is not done, that is why WIP is added on the top.
-The next stage is to create a dashboard which will show the daily average weather, weekly average weather, monthly average weather and quarterly average weather of both countries for comparison.
+- ETL project is not finished yet.
+Upcoming update will have a dashboard that will show the daily average weather, weekly average weather, monthly average weather and quarterly average weather of both countries for comparison.